scotte/stash/README.md

 ```

 Now, I can update my local configuration files, customizing them for the local
-system, then when ready to commit changes (and rebase on "master"), I'll use
+system, then when ready to commit changes (and rebase on "master"), I'll run
-stash update:
+stash again:

 ```
-$ ~/stash/stash update
+$ ~/stash/stash

 # If there are local changes, you'll be tossed into $EDITOR for "git commit".
 Current branch my-desktop is up to date.